O-tero/arbitrary-precision-integer-calculator/README.md

 `2^10`
 Type exit to quit the program.

-Challenges and Solutions
+##Challenges and Solutions
-Precision Handling
-Ensuring precision for operations like factorials and logarithms required careful use of the `math/big` package.
+* Precision Handling - Ensuring precision for operations like factorials and logarithms required careful use of the `math/big` package.
-Error Handling
-The program validates inputs to prevent operations like dividing by zero, invalid base conversions, or malformed fractions.
+* Error Handling - The program validates inputs to prevent operations like dividing by zero, invalid base conversions, or malformed fractions.
-Fraction Simplification
-Fractions are stored as numerator and denominator.
+* Fraction Simplification - Fractions are stored as numerator and denominator.
 The addition and multiplication operations reduce them to their simplest form.
-Scalability
-Efficient algorithms for base conversion and logarithmic calculations were chosen to handle large-scale inputs without significant performance degradation.
+* Scalability - Efficient algorithms for base conversion and logarithmic calculations were chosen to handle large-scale inputs without significant performance degradation.
-Future Improvements
+## Future Improvements
-Advanced Mathematical Functions:
-Add support for square roots, trigonometric functions, and more.
+* Advanced Mathematical Functions - Add support for square roots, trigonometric functions, and more.
-Decimal Bases for Fractional Input:
-Extend base conversion to work for fractional bases (e.g., converting `1.101` in base 2).
+* Decimal Bases for Fractional Input - Extend base conversion to work for fractional bases (e.g., converting `1.101` in base 2).
-Custom Error Messages:
-Provide more descriptive feedback for invalid inputs.
+* Custom Error Messages - Provide more descriptive feedback for invalid inputs.
-Configuration Options:
-Allow users to set precision for logarithms or choose rounding modes for fractions.
+* Configuration Options - Allow users to set precision for logarithms or choose rounding modes for fractions.
-Conclusion
+## Conclusion
 This calculator highlights the versatility of Go's math/big package and the power of modular program design.
 It’s a practical demonstration of implementing advanced mathematical operations and a user-friendly REPL interface in a language without native support for arbitrary precision.
 This project serves as a great foundation for anyone looking to explore computational mathematics and algorithmic design in Go.